 William Church didn’t look at ease in City Council’s high-ceilinged chambers.
-The 65-year-old former Marine experiences what he calls “extreme anxiety,” he informed the gathered politicians deliberately.
-Church also needs an oxygen tank to breathe and he’s been admitted to the hospital three times in recent months.
+The 65-year-old former Marine experiences what he calls “extreme anxiety,” a condition he slowly and deliberately described to the gathered politicians.
+Church also needs an oxygen tank to breathe.
+He’s been admitted to the hospital three times in recent months.

 Nonetheless there he sat on Monday afternoon, for five minutes the center of attention in the packed hall.
 He’d come to tell the panel of council members about his struggles with an unresponsive landlord.
 The squirrels that run amok in his ceiling, the leaks that have spoiled his bed and belongings.